 The structure these lyrics actually use

-- Verse 1 (8 bars): Lines built mostly in one language with 1–3 anchor words from the other.
+- Verse 1 (8 bars): lines built mostly in one language with 1-3 anchor words from the other.

-- Pre-chorus (4 bars): Tightens the switch density; usually 50/50 switching.
+- Pre-chorus (4 bars): tightens the switch density, usually closer to 50/50.

-English-Mandarin-Englishper line). - Verse 2 (8 bars): Same switch rule as Verse 1, advances the story.
+English-Mandarin-Englishper line). - Verse 2 (8 bars): same switch rule as Verse 1, advances the story.

-- Chorus + outro (12 bars): Repeat with one new switch wrinkle in the final pass.
+- Chorus + outro (12 bars): repeat with one new switch wrinkle in the final pass.

 A high-quality code-switch prompt names 7 things:

-- Mood: intimate / urban / playful / nostalgic — single word.
+| Mood | One word | intimate / urban / playful / nostalgic |

 10 copy-ready prompt templates